danimalabares/stack/README.md

 Official Stacks Project repo uses a python script to compile the whole book.
 I didn't manage to set that working (an attempt is at ``scripts`` directory) but feel free to try.

-Also if you are working on the file you can use
+Also if you are working on any file you can use

 ``latexmk -pdf -pvc complex-geometry.tex``

 for continuous compilation.

 #How I write in latex